 ASC 860, "Transfers and Servicing", establishes a standard for determining when a transfer of financial assets should be accounted for as a sale.
-The Company's arrangements are such that the underlying conditions are met for transfers of financial assets to qualify for accounting as a sale.
+The Company's arrangements are such that the underlying conditions are met for transfers of financial assets to qualify for accounting as a true sale.
 Transfers of financial assets typically consist of the factoring of receivables to Israeli and European financial institutions.
-During 2017, the Company sold rights to receive payments from the Israeli Ministry of Defense ("IMOD") and a European customer in a total amount of \$79,633.
+The Company sold rights to receive payments from customers in a total amount of \$185,727 and \$79,633 during the years 2018 and 2017, respectively.
 Control and risk of these rights were fully transferred in accordance with ASC 860.